 Personality traits are characteristics that are stable across time and across contexts.
 The five-factor model includes five personality trait dimensions.
 These are:

 - Openness to experience

-These are dimensions rather than being personality types.
-That means it’s not a matter of whether you’re an introvert or an extravert, but rather a matter where you fall on the spectrum of very high levels of extraversion to very low levels of extraversion (aka introversion).
+These are dimensions rather than personality types.
+That means it’s not a matter of whether you’re an introvert or an extravert, but rather a matter of where you fall on the spectrum of very high levels of extraversion to very low levels of extraversion (aka introversion).

 Each domain in the five-factor model has multiple aspects that are more specific than the broader domain.
 Within each aspect, there are various facets that are even more specific.
 The diagram below shows these, and it also groups the five factors into the metatraits stability and plasticity.